The Still Point (film): Plot

-Sarah attends the party on the weekend, and feels out of place.
-The party-goers mock her for her dress and for not smoking.
-David arrives and asks Sarah to dance, causing his ex-girlfriend Simone to become agitated.
-The following day Sarah turns up at the beach, and when Simone discovers Sarah has a hearing problem, she taunts her.
-Sarah flees and David berates his friends for being immature.
+Sarah is invited to a party on the weekend, but immediately feels out of place.
+David arrives and asks Sarah to dance, angering his ex-girlfriend Simone.
+The following day, Sarah joins David and his friends at the beach, but Simone taunts Sarah for hearing impairmenf.
+Sarah flees and David berates his friends for being unkind.
+He later visits Sarah to apologise, and the pair kiss.